vijayrajpanchall/matic-docs/docs/supernets/design/assets/erc/erc20.md

 Despite these differences, both standards offer similar functionality based on the ERC-20 standard. `ChildERC20` provides a simple and familiar way to create and manage tokens on Polygon's childchain, while `NativeERC20` serves as the network's native token on the rootchain.
 Both standards allow for the transfer of tokens between addresses, approval for others to spend tokens on your behalf, and the ability to check your balance.

 Developers and users can choose between `ChildERC20` and `NativeERC20` based on their specific needs and use cases. `ChildERC20` offers a way to create and manage tokens on the childchain, while `NativeERC20` serves as the native token on the rootchain.
-Both standards offer similar functionality based on the ERC-20 standard and can be used to create fungible tokens on the Polygon network.
+Both standards offer similar functionality based on the ERC-20 standard and can be used to create fungible tokens on the childchain.